longturn/freeciv21/docs/Playing/how-to-play.rst

 the list, double-click on it.
 When both players indicate satisfaction, the pact is concluded.

 Pacts affect where your units can go and what they can do, and a pact with one nation can affect your relations with others.
-Under authoritarian governments such as monarchy you can break a pact at any time, but the representative governments (Republic and Democracy) have a senate which will block the unprovoked cancellation of a treaty, unless a foreign :unit:`Diplomat` or :unit:`Spy` sparks a diplomatic incident.
-The only way to dissolve a pact in this situation is to dissolve your government by going into anarchy.
+Under authoritarian governments such as :government:`monarchy` you can break a pact at any time, but the representative governments (:government:`Republic` and :government:`Democracy`) have a senate which will block the unprovoked cancellation of a treaty, unless a foreign :unit:`Diplomat` or :unit:`Spy` sparks a diplomatic incident.
+Theconly way to dissolve a pact in this situation is to dissolve your government by going into :government:`Anarchy`.
 The details of pacts are described in the :menuselection:`Help --> Diplomacy` section.

 A few notes: